 Another top rated option is the Muji Makeup Bag.
 It’s great for travel and can fit an entire collection of makeup products in one big area.

 IceBox Makeup Organizer - The ice box organizer is a luxury item used by various celebrities.
-They are extremely expensive (like 100s of dollars) so here are some similar alternatives.
+They are extremely expensive so here are some similar alternatives.
 But, you can check out the real deal on their site here.

 Check out our favorite makeup organizers for your organic cosmetics here!